boostmyemail/website/src/content/blog/how-i-automated-hubspot-email-builds-with-n8n.md

 For a single email, the savings feel incremental.
 Maybe 10 minutes down to 5.
 Not life-changing on its own.

 But for a six-email campaign with pre-approved copy, the math changes fast.
 What used to take an hour now takes about 10 minutes.
-And that's me trying to be conservative.
+And that's trying to be conservative.
 The workflow itself finishes in less than 60 seconds.
 But I'm realistic and want to add minutes to upload images (which still happens manually) and do a final QA pass.

-But that's a 60-minute task down to 10.
+But still, a 60-minute task down to 10.

 ---